 This 2003-2010 website about German flags offered fascinating information about Germany's stste flags.
 The creator of this site, Stefan Miesne, started German-flag-history.com/ during a year-long stay in the United States.
 Inspired by the American patriotism and surprised that he saw so many flags in the driveways of many American homes.

 As the new owner of this domain, I applaud Stefan Miesne for creating this site and have chosen to create some of the site's archived content for future visiters rather than re-purposing it for something that has nothing in common with the original website.
 It certainly has help my kids with some of the classroom assignments about Germany.
 I have even mentioned the site to a client when I was recently in Germany directing an implementation of Salesforce Communities.
 If you are not familiar with Salesforce Communities, they are branded spaces for employees, customers, and partners to connect.
-I lead a team that helps customize and create communities to meet a business's needs.
+I lead a team that helps customize and create a Salesforce success community to meet a business's needs.
 My client also was intrigued with Stefan Miesne's concept.

 Welcome on this informational page about Germany with a special focus on German flags!

 Since I, the creator of this page, am from Germany and am very proud of that, I thought, I'ld try to show other people interested in the German way of life how great Germany is.
 This site started out as an informational page just about German flags which is the reason for the long domain name.
 However, as time passed by, more and more pages were added and the topic changed from German flags to Germany in general and in my opinion, the site got way more interesting.